 Verification is the selective confirmation of certain student and parent-reported data (for dependent students).
-Applications are selected for verification either by the Central Processing System (CPS) or by the Financial Aid Office.
+Applications are selected for verification either by the Central Processing System (CPS) or by the Student Financial Serices (SFS) team.
 The Financial Aid Office verifies all applications selected by the CPS.
 Any Institutional Student Information Record (ISIR) may be selected for verification, even if the prior ISIR was not selected.

-On a case-by-case basis, the Financial Aid Office may institutionally select an application for verification if there is a discrepancy or a condition that is unusual and warrants review.
+On a case-by-case basis, the SFS team may institutionally select an application for verification if there is a discrepancy or a condition that is unusual and warrants review.